Stellar-gas kinematic misalignments in EAGLE: lifetimes and longevity of misaligned galaxies: Results

-Finally, we find a qualitative agreement with \citet{Khim2021} on the relation between long-lived misalignments and environment density.
-While we find no significant difference between the \trelax of low and medium/high-mass halos (as a proxy for environment density), we do find a strong positive correlation between $t_{\mathrm{relax}}/\bar{t}_{\mathrm{torque}}$ and halo mass.
+Finally, we find a qualitative agreement with \citet{Khim2021} on the relation between long-lived misalignments and halo mass as a proxy for environment density.
+While we find no significant difference between the \trelax of low and medium/high-mass halos, we do find a strong positive correlation between $t_{\mathrm{relax}}/\bar{t}_{\mathrm{torque}}$ and halo mass.
 We also find a positive correlation between $t_{\mathrm{relax}}/\bar{t}_{\mathrm{torque}}$ and higher ongoing gas accretion rates among central galaxies.
-Alongside \citet{Khim2021}, we attribute the positive correlation between environment density and longer-lived unstable misalignments to both a higher incidence of interactions and gas stripping events in denser environments, as well as higher quantities of halo cooling.
+Alongside \citet{Khim2021}, we attribute the positive correlation between halo mass and longer-lived unstable misalignments to both a higher incidence of interactions and gas stripping events in group environments, as well as higher quantities of halo cooling (and resulting gas inflow) with increasing halo mass \citep[e.g.][]{Correa2018haloacc, MitchellSchaye2022halo}.
 For the latter, an unstable misalignment in a more massive halo may be preserved through significant misaligned smooth gas accretion, provided the gaseous halo is misaligned.
 For instance, stellar-gas misalignments were found to be more common in galaxies with misaligned halos in the IllustrisTNG simulation \citep{Duckworth2020a}.
 The combination of lower \gassf masses and a higher frequency of halo angular momentum decoupling likely makes ETGs more prone to unstable misalignments from processes besides mergers.
 These conclusions are also in agreement with those by \citet{Casanueva2022}.

 We note that a possible limiting factor in our analysis is due to our strict relaxation sample criteria.
 As a natural consequence of requiring consecutive criteria-meeting snipshots for the duration of the unstable misalignment, the chances of us excluding a relaxation increase significantly for longer-duration relaxations.
 Long-duration unstable misalignments in ETGs are especially vulnerable to this, given that typical ETGs in \textsc{eagle} have both lower \gassf particle counts and host longer-duration unstable misalignments.
 Similarly, there is likely an additional population of unstable misalignments in galaxies with ongoing mergers.
 For example, \citet{Khim2021} find misalignments driven by group interactions to have the longest duration.
 However, as these relaxations contain snipshots that do not meet our sample criteria, or fail to relax before merging, we reason that any estimate of the relaxation time in these galaxies is unreliable.